abesford/seizzmic-site-0c00b/src/pages/careers.md

 title: Join us
 subtitle: >-
-  We're always on the look out for people with a brilliant blend of change, technical and commercial skills to collaborate with or join our team
+  We're always on the look out for people with a brilliant blend of change, technical and commercial skills - to collaborate with, or join our team
 image_alt: lorem-ipsum
 meta_title: lorem-ipsum
 meta_description: lorem-ipsum